Analysis and synthesis of feature map for kernel-based quantum classifier: Conclusion

 \section{Conclusion}

-In this paper, we proposed a method that helps us to analyze and synthesize the feature map for the kernel-based quantum classifier, based on the real-value representation of it.
-The minimum accuracy, which serves as a lower bound of the exact accuracy, was introduced in this framework, which might be used as a tool to effectively screen a library of feature maps suitable for classification.
-Also the method of combining (weak) feature maps to produce a better-performing map was demonstrated with some benchmarking classification problems.
+In this paper, we proposed a method that helps us to analyze and synthesize the feature map for the 2-qubit kernel-based quantum classifier, based on the real-valued representation of it; the minimum accuracy, which serves as a lower bound of the exact accuracy achieved by any optimized classifier, was introduced as a tool to effectively screen a library of feature maps suitable for classification; also the method of combining (weak) feature maps to produce a better-performing map was demonstrated with some benchmarking classification problems.
 It is important to extend the presented method, beyond a demonstration, to a general and systematic one for constructing a quantum classifier which fully makes use of its intrinsic power.

+We finally remark that, although calculating the minimum accuracy $R = \max_{i} R_i$ $(i=1,\ldots,4^n)$ is intractable when $n\gg 1$, there might be some circumventing approaches.
+For instance, we may take $\underline{R} = \max_{i\in{\cal I}} R_i$ where the elements of ${\cal I}$ are randomly chosen from all $i\in\{1,\ldots,4^n\}$; because $\underline{R}$ also serves as a measure to evaluate the worst case accuracy for any optimized classifier, it is interesting to investigate how to construct ${\cal I}$ to have a good measure while keeping the size of ${\cal I}$ tractable.
+Another interesting direction is to study the connection to the quantum random access coding \cite{Ambainis,Iwama}, which discusses the method encoding large-size classical bits into small-size quantum bits; hence it is expected that even a relatively small-size quantum classifier such that $R$ can be calculated in a reasonable time might have some quantum advantages.
+We will work out these problems in the future.